philiplb/CRUDlex/docs/html/0.9.10/_sources/api/ControllerProvider.txt

         :param $app: the current application
         :type $entity: string
         :param $entity: the entity name
-        :param $redirectPage:
+        :type $redirectPage: string
+        :param $redirectPage: reference, where the page to redirect to will be stored
-        :returns: array the parameters of the redirection, entity and id
+        :returns: array<string,string> the parameters of the redirection, entity and id

     .. php:method:: buildUpListFilter(Application $app, EntityDefinition $definition, $filter, $filterActive, $filterToUse, $filterOperators)